 This function will start a software program to remove memory effects in the battery and recalibrate the battery gauge.
 Even though this Notebook PC uses a Lithium-Ion battery which is not prone to memory effects, memory effects will still occur at the end of the battery's life cycle.
 Remember that all rechargeable batteries only have a definite number of charge and discharge cycles depending on environment and quality of the battery pack.
-Remove the AC power adapter before using this function.
+Connect the AC power adapter before using this function and leave connected throughout the battery refreshing process.
+DO NOT REMOVE THE AC ADAPTER.